There was something surreal about her.

 With no cover in sight, the whistling winds ﬂung me across the recesses of her mind.

-How could a person with such a serene presence, the bearer of those delicate hands, possess such turmoil within her mind!!
+How could a lady with such serene a presence, the bearer of those delicate hands, possess such turmoil within her mind!!
 My thoughts screamed.

 What are those looming shadows, this ﬂying debris rocketing all around me??